Performance Tuning Guide¶

 # Deploy with DLQ and alarms

-zae-limiter deploy --table-name rate_limits \
+zae-limiter deploy --name my-app \

 --alarm-sns-topic arn:aws:sns:us-east-1:123456789012:alerts